 Gather up balloons, cake pop containers (or plastic cups would work too), and mini marshmallows and make these really easy and inexpensive marshmallow launchers!
 Have a contest to see who can pop marshmallows the farthest or get the most into a bowl that’s a few feet away.

-I hope some of these ideas will get you enthused about ringing in the New Year at home.
-Let’s make this the best New Year’s Eve ever! :-)
+I hope these ideas get you excited about ringing in the New Year at home this year, and I hope you all have a wonderful 2020! :-)